WellingtonCimentoOficial/u3abot/README.md

 Finally, we can create unlimited fake accounts, here you will be asked for your url and the number of accounts you want to create.
 Remembering that the delay for this option is fixed at 15 minutes, as we will only be able to create 3 accounts within that time because the server will not allow us to create more accounts until this time expires.

 ![1](https://user-images.githubusercontent.com/77591040/177911714-f82e9cde-418a-433b-ae73-ed06337ae2b6.PNG)

+Remembering that when the requested accounts are created, they will be saved in a file with the name 'profile-your profile number.txt' that will be saved in the current directory where the bot is running.
+Inside this file will be saved the name, user, email, password and the date of creation of the account